 - 10. Owner must provide a relocation statement that details permanent and/or temporary relocation of tenants and will work with staff relocation specialist to determine process and payments. - 11.
-City staff will prepare an environmental and historic checklist where applicable.

-12. City staff will provide lead based paint testing and analysis.
+City staff will conduct an environmental and historic review where applicable. - 12.
+Lead based paint testing and analysis will be a city paid expense.